Consulting Arborist Services

 - site restoration

-Julian has lectured all over the world (Canada, United States, Great Britain, Norway, Sweden, Denmark, Nepal, Australia, New Zealand, Chile, and China).
+Julian has lectured all over the world (Canada, United States, Great Britain, Norway, Sweden, Denmark, Nepal, Australia, New Zealand, Chile, Singapore, and China).
 He is a regular speaker at conferences, training seminars, and workshops.
 For more information please contact him directly to discuss topics of interest, and availability.

 The following examples illustrate the breadth of work undertaken by Dunster & Associates.